mostafabita/hugo-site/content/posts/resume.md

 > Feb 2010 — Apr 2011
 > _Qom, Iran_

-* Redesigned and rewritten the companyQs website to better introduce the company and inform about the activities and conferences that the company holds.
+* Redesigned and rewritten the company's website to better introduce the company and inform about the activities and conferences that the company holds.
 * I was a member of the content management team.
-* At that time, more than 10 personal websites were created for the companyQs specific customers that I was responsible for producing, implementing and maintaining them.
+* At that time, more than 10 personal websites were created for the company's specific customers that I was responsible for producing, implementing, and maintaining them.